MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/Identity-best-practices-for-android-devices.md

 # Identity best practices for Teams Android devices

-With the increase in adoption of Teams Android devices, customers need guidance on best practices for deploying authentication policies for their Microsoft Teams phones and calling devices, specifically those deployed in conference rooms or common areas.
+With the increase in adoption of Teams Android devices, customers need guidance on best practices for deploying authentication policies for their Microsoft Teams Phones and calling devices, specifically devices deployed in conference rooms or common areas.
 Although Teams devices are built on the Android operating system, a policy meant for Android mobile phones may not apply to Teams devices owned by the tenant.

 This article provides general guidance and answers for some of the frequently encountered scenarios related to authentication and Conditional Access policies for Teams devices.